 Need-Based Justice and Distribution Procedures

-Within this project I co-lead a sub-project on "Limits of Proceduralism?
+Within this project I co-led a sub-project on "Limits of Proceduralism?
 Experimental Investigations on the Stability of Procedures of Needs Identification".
-A fully funded PhD student, Andrew Fassett, supports me.
+A fully funded PhD student, Andrew Fassett, supported me.

 In the second 3-year phase of this project I will be enabled to contribute to the research group by a Mercator Visiting Fellowship.